-- Uses HTTP operations:

-- GET = "give me some info" (Retrieve)

-- POST = "here's some update info" (Update)

-- PUT = "here's some new info" (Create)

-- DELETE = "delete some info" (Delete)

-- Typically exchanges XML documents

-- But supports a wide range of other internet media types

-- Example of client side REST request: GET /shoppingcart/5873

-- Server must be able to correctly interpret the client request as there is no explicitly defined equivalent to an interface definition
+- Uses HTTP operations (CRUD equivalence, the four basic functions of persistent storage): - POST = "here's some new info" (Create) - GET = "give me some info" (Read/Retrieve) - PUT = "here's some update info" (Update/Modify) - DELETE = "delete some info" (Delete/Destroy) - Typically exchanges XML documents but not only ... - But supports a wide range of other internet media types (JSON, XML, CSV ...) - Example of client side REST request: GET / shoppingcart / 5873 - Server must be able to correctly interpret the client request as there is no explicitly defined equivalent to an interface definition